-The following table sets forth certain stock ownership information, as of March 1, 1998, with respect to each person known to the Company to be the beneficial owner of 5% or more of the Company's outstanding Voting Common.
+The following table sets forth certain stock ownership information, as of March 31, 1998, with respect to each person known to the Company to be the beneficial owner of 5% or more of the Company's outstanding Voting Common.
 The Offering relates to Non-Voting Common and no shares of such class are currently outstanding.

-VOTING COMMON NAME OF BENEFICIAL OWNER SHARES BENEFICIALLY OWNED PERCENT OF CLASS GenAmerica Corporation 700 Market Street St. Louis, Missouri 63101 The Prudential Insurance Company of America 16,087,500(1) 63.8% Prudential Plaza Newark, New Jersey 07102-3777 1,317,600(2) 5.2%
+VOTING COMMON NAME OF BENEFICIAL OWNER SHARES BENEFICIALLY OWNED PERCENT OF CLASS GenAmerica Corporation 700 Market Street St. Louis, Missouri 63101 The Prudential Insurance Company of America Prudential Plaza 16,087,500(1) 63.8% Newark, New Jersey 07102-3777 1,251,700(2) 5.0%

 - (1) GenAmerica Corporation is a wholly-owned subsidiary of General American Mutual Holding Company ("GAMHC").
 Shares beneficially owned by GenAmerica Corporation are held by Equity Intermediary Company, a wholly-owned subsidiary of General American Life Insurance Company ("General American").
 General American is a wholly-owned subsidiary of GenAmerica Corporation.
 Mr. Liddy is also a director and executive officer of GAMHC, GenAmerica Corporation and General American, and Mr. Woodring is an executive officer of General American.
 Messrs.
 Edison, Stiritz, and Trusheim are directors of GAMHC, GenAmerica Corporation and General American.
-Mr. Rubenstein is the Chairman and Chief Executive Officer of Conning Corporation, a majority owned indirect subsidiary of GenAmerica Corporation.
-These individuals disclaim beneficial ownership of the shares beneficially owned by GenAmerica Corporation. - (2) Sole voting and dispositive power over 661,650 shares.
-Based on Amendment No. 4 to Schedule 13G filed by the security holder with the Commission on February 10, 1998.
+Mr. Rubenstein is the Chairman and Chief Executive Officer of Conning Corporation, a majority-owned indirect subsidiary of GenAmerica Corporation.
+These individuals disclaim beneficial ownership of the shares beneficially owned by GenAmerica Corporation. - (2) Based upon information provided to the Company by The Prudential Insurance Company of America as of April 24, 1998.
+Sole voting and dispositive power over 661,650 shares, based upon Amendment No. 4 to Schedule 13G filed by the security holder with the Commission on February 10, 1998.